 The secret’s out: companies today know that happy employees are engaged employees and that this is great for business.
-A growing numbers of studies and stats prove that the level of engagement an employee feels –expressed in terms of enthusiasm both for their job and their place of work – can have a direct impact on a company’s performance as well as significantly, its bottom-line.
+Growing numbers of studies and stats prove that the level of engagement an employee feels –expressed in terms of enthusiasm both for their job and their place of work – can have a direct impact on a company’s performance as well as significantly, its bottom-line.

-So it’s no wonder companies are looking to make fun a bigger part of their work culture.
+So it’s no wonder companies are looking to make fun of a bigger part of their work culture.
 Fun is motivating.
 And fun is what brings people together to form the kind of relationships that lend to a happier workplace.
-For companies that enable this kind of environment the fringe benefits can be huge – from better communications and collaboration to the increase in innovation and productivity this enables.
+For companies that enable this kind of environment the fringe benefits can be huge – from better communications and collaboration to the increase in innovation and productivity, this enables.

 Indeed fun for fun’s sake alone is no longer enough.
 With the potential cost of disengaged employees to the US economy currently tallied at $550 billion, fun may be great, but it can and should also yield real business benefits.
 It should matter.